msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 Complete the following assignment in pairs, or groups of three.
-Submit your work on D2L into the "Programming Assignment 2" folder.
+Submit your work on D2L into the "Programming Assignment&nbsp;2" folder.
 All partners will submit the same solution and we will only grade one solution for each group.